sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 In the diagram the initial state is `LOCKED`.
 Usually when someone starts using their phone, it is locked.
-Therefore the initial state of the state machine should also be `LOCKED`.
+Therefore, the initial state of the state machine should also be `LOCKED`.